ShubhamSaini01/ShubhamSaini01/README.md

 # Nice to meet you! 👋

-I'm Shubham Saini, a seasoned Computer Vision Engineer with a robust academic background, having graduated from Birla Institute of Technology and Science, Pilani.
-My expertise spans Image Processing, Computer Vision, and performance and inference engineering, with proficiency in C++, OOP, Memory Management, OpenCV, and AI accelerators.
-I am particularly passionate about high-performance computing and GPU programming.
+Hi, I'm Shubham Saini, a seasoned Computer Vision Engineer with a robust academic background from Birla Institute of Technology and Science, Pilani.
+My expertise spans Image Processing, Computer Vision, performance optimization, and inference engineering, with specialized proficiency in high-performance computing (HPC), GPU programming, and AI accelerators.

+I'm skilled in C++, Object-Oriented Programming (OOP), advanced Memory Management techniques, OpenCV, CUDA, TensorRT, ONNX, and parallel computing frameworks.
+My projects frequently involve optimizing deep learning models for accelerated inference, developing efficient and scalable software solutions, and leveraging my extensive experience with GPU architectures.

+I'm passionate about solving challenging problems at the intersection of software engineering and AI infrastructure, continually aiming for peak performance, reliability, and innovation.

 ## About Me